 To make matters worse, with one game of the season remaining and relegation assured, Ken Bates entered the club into administration.
 Leeds were deducted 10 points, but that wouldn’t be the end of the matter.
 More on that later.

-It wasn’t even that bad a side, they were just crap.
+It wasn’t even that bad a side.
+They were just crap.
 Really, really crap.

-A campaign which started with Uwe Rosler’s promise of heavy metal football and only got heavier – not to mention increasingly miserable – with the appointment of Steve Evans in October.
+A campaign which started with Uwe Rosler’s promise of heavy metal football only got heavier – not to mention increasingly miserable – with the appointment of Steve Evans in October.

 Of all the nothing seasons Leeds have endured in recent years, this one exists in it’s own depressingly forgettable vacuum.

 Positives: Wins over Premier League sides Southampton, Everton and Tottenham in the cups.
 Luciano Becchio’s goal against Chelsea.
 The emergence of Sam Byram.
 Brian McDermott eventually coming in to steer the club away from relegation.
-Ruining Watford’s promotion party with a last-minute goal on the final day of the season.
+Ruining Watford’s promotion hopes with a last-minute goal on the final day of the season.